jackw01/led-control/README.md

 #### Arguments
 ##### `t`
 Time in cycles (an arbitary unit that represents one animation cycle as a floating point number).
 Calculated by multiplying real time in seconds by animation speed in Hz (cycles/second).
 Time is reset to 0 every week (168 hours) of uptime to prevent any math/overflow issues that may occur.
+By default, time is also reset when the animation pattern is changed or recompiled, but this behavior can be changed with the `--no_timer_reset` command-line flag.

 ##### `dt`
 Delta time in cycles.